 3-star OL Chris Bleich (Plymouth, Pa.) — Signed with Florida

-Chris Bleich was another early in-state component to this class, as he joined Parsons as a Penn State pledge March 30, 2016.
+Chris Bleich was another early in-state component to this class, as he joined Parsons as a Penn State pledge on March 30, 2016.
 His departure from the class practically coincided with Parsons, as Bleich de-committed from the Nittany Lions one day before the 2017 spring game.

 This 6-6, 305-pound Wyoming Valley West High School standout announced plans to pursue other college options April 21.
 Nebraska initially appeared to be the prime contender.